NedaFaraji/Rain-Intensity-Estimation-from-RGB-videos/README.md

 If you find the code interseting or have a question please contact me at: nfaraji@eng.ikiu.ac.ir

-Please cite to this article:
+The code is related to this article:

-Rajabi , F . , Faraji , N . & Hashemi , M .
-An efficient· video-based rainfall· intensity· estimation employing different recurrent· neural network models .
-Earth Sci Inform 17 , 2367–2380 (2024). https://doi.org/10.1007/s12145-024-01290-x
+Rajabi,F., Faraji, N. & Hashemi, M. An efficient video-based rainfall intensity estimation employing different recurrent neural network models.
+Earth Sci Inform 17, 2367–2380 (2024). https://doi.org/10.1007/s12145-024-01290-x